-Make sure you claim your company’s listings on all possible business review sites, channels, and platforms relevant to your business.
+As part of your local listing management efforts, make sure you claim your company’s listings on all possible business review sites, channels, and platforms relevant to your business.
 Doing so improves brand visibility.
 It also builds your capacity to listen to and engage with people talking about your business.

 You may already have a Facebook business Page or a Twitter profile but don’t stop there.
-Plant your flag on web properties like Yelp, Google, and TripAdvisor, to name a few.
-Also make sure to claim your business on industry-specific sites.
+Plant your flag on web properties like Yelp, Google, and Tripadvisor, to name a few.
+Also, make sure to claim your business on industry-specific sites.
 For example: Zomato and OpenTable are two of the top restaurant review sites, and Vitals and Healthgrades are a couple of doctor review sites where providers should have profiles.

 Best Practice 2: Respond to Reviews

 To succeed on social media, you have to develop meaningful relationships with your fans and followers, as well as your “haters” and critics.
 Learning how to respond to negative reviews and positive feedback is a must.